Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 ## Firmware configuration
 To configure the firmware, open the .ino project file in the IDE. <br>
-Configuration options are located in definitions on the first ~100 of lines.
+Configuration options are located in definitions on the first ~200 of lines.
+**READ ME:** the options in the firmware should be self explanatory (alongside with the comments near them).
+This manual should be up-to-date, but there may be some issues with it (it's hard to manage that long markdown file, sorry :) ).
+If you have **any** problems, questions and suggestions, feel free to open issues here!

 ### Recommended settings
 The firmware by default is set with initial settings.
 For the first-time operation user should change the following:
 * Sonde version
-* `CALLSIGN` or `horusPayloadId`
+* Callsign
 * `radioPwrSetting`
 * Battery power settings
 * TX mode and frequency settings - recommended is only the Horus v2 mode at the 70cm amateur band - this provides the best range and speed capabilities.
-These settings are explained below.
+All settings are explained below.

 ### Sonde PCB version
 The crucial part of the initial configuration is to set the appropriate sonde hardware version.
 Not setting the correct version will either cause compilation errors or result in a non fully-working device.